Student Privacy Notice

 - Managing college services including IT services, library services and events.

 - Administering financial matters including payment of fees, administering grants and loans.
 This includes your liability for fees, and payment of, student fees, grants and loans.
-Financial information may be shared outside including sharing information with organisations such as the Student Loans Company (SLC) and other providers.
+Financial information may be shared outside including sharing information with organisations such as the Student Loans Company (SLC), Student Awards Agency Scotland (SAAS) and other providers.

-- Communications purposes including email, text messages and other electronic communications.
+- Communication purposes including email, text messages and other electronic communications.

-- Providing reports to education sector bodies, such as the Scotty Funding Council and Glasgow Regional Colleges Board, which provides funding for to Glasgow Clyde College
+- Providing reports to education sector bodies, such as the Scottish Funding Council and Glasgow Regional Colleges Board, which provides funding to Glasgow Clyde College.

-- For the purposes of ensuring that we community remains safe and inclusive, including the management of behavioural or disciplinary issues (including use or misuse of electronic and communication systems and social media).
+- For the purposes of ensuring that our College community remains safe and inclusive, including the management of behavioural or disciplinary issues (including use or misuse of electronic and communication systems and social media) and use of CCTV.

 - Research including monitoring quality and performance.